FluffyBullet/exertFitness/README.md

    1. Exert Fitness had previously created a logo, presenting a color-scheme for the company and how it is displayed.
 This was originally Dark Blue and Red, but since changed with consultation with designing artist.
 This since changed to the current light blue for the male models and light pink on the female models, overall making more approachable for both/all genders.
     1. Testing the font of pink against the dark blue background of the logo (color #131f2f), color contrast and accessibility has provided a good level.
    ### Font Selection
-   Browsing wesbsite's available,  I found Googles examples of serif family - providing a clear and strong fonts with an elegant finish.
+   Browsing website's available,  I found Googles examples of serif family - providing a clear and strong fonts with an elegant finish.
    ### Mobile Design
    For mobile phones, the width of screens are limited with widths and selection area.
 To counter this, the wireframe created follows a simple flow with exception of two fields where the image is related to the information adjacent and less volume.<br>
    <img src = "assets/images/readme_files/mobile_view.png" alt = "Design for mobile screens" height="450px">